mumanchu/AS7331UVSensor/README.md

 ## Advantages Of This Library

 This library provides calculations for the Full Scale Range (FSR) and LS bit significance for the full range of settings.
 The `calculateCoefficients()` method also detects invalid configurations.
-Calculations can be verified by comparing them with the tables in the data sheet p32..38 (these are for 1.024MHz only).
-The other popular libraries (listed below) do not provide the calculations for all configuration ranges, do not use the 'div' setting, and do not detect invalid configurations.
+Calculations can be verified by comparing them with the tables in the data sheet p32..38 (these are for 1.024MHz internal clock only).
+The other popular libraries (listed below) do not provide the calculations for all configuration ranges, do not use the 'div' setting, do not detect invalid configurations and seem to ignore overflow values.

 The library also has better handling of overflow and low value conditions.
 It will not silently produce invalid results under these conditions.